sauravraghuvanshi/azure-docs-powershell/Az/Az.Synapse/New-AzSynapseSparkPool.md

 ```

 ### -AutoPauseDelayInMinute
 Number of minutes idle.
-This parameter can be specified when Auto-pause is enabled.
-The default value will be [15] if it is not specified manually.
+This parameter must be specified when Auto-pause is enabled.

 ```yaml
 Type: System.Int32